I export seafood from Great Britain

 Groupage Export Facilitation Scheme

-The Groupage Export Facilitation Scheme (GEFS) enables the use of time limited (30 day) Support Attestations to facilitate export health certification for groupage exports from Great Britain to, or for transit through, the EU and/or Northern Ireland.
+The Groupage Export Facilitation Scheme (GEFS) is a membership scheme for exporters of certain products of animal origin, packaged for the final consumer that come from stable supply chains.
+It enables the use of time limited (30 day) Support Attestations to facilitate export health certification for groupage exports from Great Britain to, or for transit through, the EU and, where export health certification is required, Northern Ireland.

-Support Attestation provide information from supplier/manufacturing establishments, who are currently approved under EU regulations (Regulation (EU) 853/2004), to the certifying Official Veterinarian at the exporting premises.
+Support Attestations provide information from supplier/manufacturing establishments, which are approved (usually under EU regulations (Regulation (EU) No 853/2004), to the certifying officer signing the EHC at the exporting premises.
+Usually this certifying officer would be an Official Veterinarian.
+In some cases though they might be a Food Competent Certifying Officer (i.e. your local authority environmental health team).

 Example: an exporter may group several supplier consignments into a single export consignment.
-The Official Veterinarian would use the Support Attestations provided by each of the exporter’s suppliers and their personal knowledge to check and certify the consolidated consignment.
+The Certifying Officer would use the Support Attestations provided by each of the exporter’s suppliers and their personal knowledge to check and certify the consolidated consignment.

-DFDS in conjunction with the Scottish Government have developed a ‘hub’ approach to Export Health Certification (EHC).
-The purpose of this approach is to allow for the consolidation of goods under one EHC.
+DFDS in conjunction with the Scottish Government have developed a ‘hub’ approach to Export Health Certification.
+The purpose of this approach is to allow for the consolidation of goods under one Export Health Certificate.
 It is anticipated that it would assist seafood exporters in rural locations or areas with limited certifying officers.
 For more information contact DFDS Larkhall.

 38. What language should my EHC be in?